flerka/personal-blog/_posts/2022-05-07-whats-new-in-net-core-3.md

 ## What to read

-These article based on links listed below.
-To understand topic better you should definitely read them too:
+This article is based on the links listed below.
+To understand the topic better you should read them too:

 - https://docs.microsoft.com/en-us/dotnet/core/whats-new/dotnet-core-3-0
-- https://andrewlock.net/series/exploring-asp-net-core-3/ Andrew Lock wrote awesome (as always) series that deep dive into .Net Core 3.0.
+- https://andrewlock.net/series/exploring-asp-net-core-3/ Andrew Lock wrote a fantastic (as always) series that deep dives into .Net Core 3.0.
 You definitely should look into it.